Exception to Policy Requests

 Petition for Exception to Eight-year Time Limit to Degree Completion: All courses to be counted for a master’s degree at Grand Valley must be completed within eight years.
 This time limit is a way of ensuring the student’s validity and currency of knowledge at the time of graduation.
 The student will be required to either repeat the course or take an approved substitute, if unable to demonstrate currency.
 The start date for the eight-year time limit begins with the first course taken toward the degree planned program.

-Petition for Exception to Graduate Student Policies: Students seeking to appeal other graduate academic policies must complete the appropriate Petition for Exception form as provided on the Office of Graduate Studies Web page.
-The student’s academic advisor, graduate program director, or dean of the college where the program resides, must support all exceptions for the dean of Graduate Studies to approve them.
+Petition for Exception to Graduate Student Policies: Students seeking to appeal other graduate academic policies must complete the appropriate Petition for Exception form as provided on The Graduate School web page.
+The student’s academic advisor, graduate program director, or dean of the college where the program resides, must support all exceptions for the Dean of The Graduate School to approve them.

 Credit Overload: Full-time graduate students register for nine to 12 credit hours per semester.
 Permission from the dean of appropriate academic college is required for more than 15 hours per semester.

 Petition to Return: Following a voluntary absence of two or more consecutive semesters or sessions, a graduate student must complete a Petition to Return form.
 This form serves to update the student’s demographic record.
 Graduate students are reminded that following a voluntary absence of 24 consecutive months they must follow the Grand Valley State University Undergraduate and Graduate Catalog requirements in effect at the time of their return to Grand Valley.
 Such students should meet with their program advisor to revise their study plan.